Global apologizes, commits to maintaining gas station site

 An online petition calling on the city to “End the Blight at State and High” received more than 400 signatures.

 Nine residents spoke at the public hearing Monday night, all calling for the city to take action at the site.
-At least 10 other residents submitted written comments. well.
+At least 10 other residents submitted written comments, as well.

 After speaking with city officials and hearing about the concerns, Global mowed the site and hired a contractor to ensure future maintenance of the grounds, Roelofs said.